for-all-mankind/game-engine/README.md

 * [YSE](http://attr-x.net/yse/)
 * [Newton Dynamics](http://newtondynamics.com/forum/newton.php)

-## IceScript
+## Ice

-IceScript is a custom programming language used by IceEngine for configuration and modding.
+Ice is a custom programming language used by the IceEngine for configuration and modding.

-This guide will give a brief overview of the constructs in IceScript.
+This guide will give a brief overview of the constructs in Ice.

 * [Variables](#variables)
 * [Constants](#constants)